Model No. D2-135-SMA / D2-135-FC

 The charge pump in the OPLS outputs a signal proportional to the phase-error and the transfer function is as shown in figure 3.
 However, the OPLS will typically be used to control a frequency-tunable device (such as a laser).
 In this configuration, the effective loop filter is not the one shown in figure 3, but includes a extra integration corresponding to converting the phase-error input to a frequency error.
 Thus, ƒI sets the frequency transition from single-integration to double-integration and ƒI from single-integration to proportional feedback.
 It is important to understand this 'hidden' integrator when configuring the loop filter parameters.

-The phase-noise specified in Section 1.3 is referenced to the phase frequency detector (PFD) at 1 Hz.
+The phase-noise specified in the Specifications above is referenced to the phase frequency detector (PFD) at 1 Hz.
 To convert that to the noise measured on the actual beat-note, it must be rescaled with the following formula:

 D2-135 Phase-Noise Floor = -213 + 20Log(N) + 10Log(FREF)

 where N is the value of the divider and FREF is the reference frequency as measured in Hz.
-For more details, please see http://www.vescent.com/2012/calculating-phase-noise-from-the-d2-135/ .
+For more details, please see Calculating Phase Noise from the D2-135.